knative-extensions/async-component/README.md

     kubectl get kservice helloworld-sleep
     ```

-1. (Optional) If you wanted every service to respond to the `Prefer: respond-async` header asynchronously, you can configure Knative Serving to use the proper class for every service.
+1. (Optional) If you wanted every service created by knative to respond to the `Prefer: respond-async` header, you can configure Knative Serving to use the async ingress class for every service.

     ```
     kubectl patch configmap/config-network \